 - As a result, the drop-down arrow for the filter appears.

-- Next click on the drop-down arrow for column D, and check the 3, 6, and 14 options to Filter by Color code.
+- Next, click on the drop-down arrow for column D, and check the 3, 6, and 14 options to Filter by Color code.
 At last, press the OK option.

 - You also can do that using the Sort To do that, click on the drop-down arrow for column C, select Sort by Color, and then choose Custom Sort.

 - Hence, a dialog box named Sort will appear in front of you.
-From the Sort dialog box, firstly, select Region under the Sort by drop-down list.
+From the Sort dialog box, first, select Region under the Sort by drop-down list.
 After that, select Cell Color under the Sort On drop-down list.
 Hence, select the Red color under the Order drop-down list.
 Further, press the Add Level to add several colors.